 Thomas M. Davis

-Mr. Davis previously served as Sr. Vice President and General Counsel of PRC, Inc. and Advanced Technology, Inc., and is a cum laude graduate of Amherst College.
-He earned a JD degree at the University of Virginia Law School.
-He is married to Jeannemarie Devolites Davis and has two step-daughters, Nicole and Ashley, who are George Mason graduates.
-He now serves as a Director for Deloitte & Touche in which he continues his work to bring effective, common sense solutions to government.
+Mr. Davis previously served as senior vice president and general counsel of PRC, Inc. and Advanced Technology, Inc., and is a cum laude graduate of Amherst College.
+He earned a juris doctorate from the University of Virginia Law School.
+He is married to Jeannemarie Devolites Davis.
+In January 2019, Mr. Davis joined Holland & Knight as a partner in its Public Policy & Regulation Group.
+Prior to this position, he served as a director for Deloitte & Touche in which he worked to bring effective, common sense solutions to government.